Back to blog

 Controller not connected

-Open Android Bluetooth settings and confirm that the controller is still connected.
-If it is not connected, reconnect it from the Bluetooth device list.
+If your DMD setup uses Bluetooth, open the Bluetooth settings on the DMD device and confirm that the controller is still connected.
+If it is not connected, reconnect it using the controller manufacturer's instructions.

 Buttons not responding

-Make sure the controller is connected in Android settings, then return to the TRBP app and test the buttons again with the roadbook open.
+Make sure the controller is powered and connected, then return to the TRBP app and test the buttons again with the roadbook open.

 If the TRBP app was already open before the controller connected, close and reopen the app, then test again.